saebyn/glowing-telegram/README.md

 1. Automatic summaries of the episode via text summarization provided by GPT-4
 1. Flag areas of the video that are interesting
 1. Generate a set of "highlights" from the stream based on the flagged areas
+1. Archive the stream videos to a cloud storage provider

 ## Architecture